MaikuB/flutter_local_notifications/README.md

 **IMPORTANT**: Recurring notifications on Android use the [Alarm Manager](https://developer.android.com/reference/android/app/AlarmManager) API.
 This is standard practice but does mean the delivery of the notifications/alarms are inexact and this is documented Android behaviour as per the previous link.

+## Acknowledgements

+* [Javier Lecuona](https://github.com/javiercbk) for submitting the PR that added the ability to have notifications shown daily
+* [Jeff Scaturro](https://github.com/JeffScaturro) for submitting the PR to fix the iOS issue around showing daily and weekly notifications

 ## Raising issues and contributions

 If you run into issues, please raise them on the GitHub repository.
 Please do not email them to me as I will be ignoring emails going forward as GitHub is the appropriate place for them.
 It would also be much appreciated if they could be limited to actual bugs or feature requests.
 If you're looking at how you could use the plugin to do a particular kind of notification, check the example app provides detailed code samples for each supported feature.
 Also try to check the README first in case you have missed something e.g. platform-specific setup.